husarion/panther_ros/panther_manager/README.md

 Node responsible for managing the Husarion Panther robot.
 Composes control of three behavior trees responsible for handling LED panels, safety features and software shutdown of components.

 To set up connection with a new user computer, login to the built-in computer with `ssh husarion@10.15.20.2`.
-Add built-in computer's public key to **known_hosts** of a computer you want to shut down automatically:
+Add built-in computer's public key to **known_hosts** of a computer you want to shutdown automatically:
 ``` bash
 ssh-copy-id username@10.15.20.XX
 ```

-To allow your computer to be shut down without sudo password, ssh into it and execute:
+To allow your computer to be shutdown without sudo password, ssh into it and execute:
 ``` bash
 echo $USERNAME 'ALL=(ALL) NOPASSWD: /sbin/poweroff, /sbin/reboot, /sbin/shutdown' | sudo EDITOR='tee -a' visudo
 ```